rswamidasan/Data_Science_GCD/CodeBook.md

 3. skewness	: skewness of the frequency domain signal
 4. kurtosis	: kurtosis of the frequency domain signal

 The following generates 42 variables for f-XYZ signals.
-(There is a discrepancy here ñ The document says 64 bins [2], but the data shows only 42 variables [3].
+(There is a discrepancy here ‚Äì The document says 64 bins [2], but the data shows only 42 variables [3].

 1. bandsEnergy	: Energy of a frequency interval in the 64 bins.